Victoria Luengo: Breakthrough and consolidation

-Luengo starred as high-IQ investigator Antonia Scott in the Prime Video thriller series Reina Roja, based on the novel by Juan Gómez-Jurado.
+Luengo starred as high-IQ investigator Antonia Scott in the Prime Video thriller series Red Queen, based on the novel by Juan Gómez-Jurado.
 Released in February 2024, the series received mixed reviews, but Luengo landed an Iris Award nomination for Best Actress for her performance and the series was renewed for a third season before the release of season 2.

 She appeared in a minor part in The Room Next Door, directed by Pedro Almodóvar, who had early considered Dua Lipa for the role.
 Luengo stated that she was directed "in quite a sensory way".
 Her performance in the English-language film earned her a nomination for the Actors and Actresses Union Award for Best Film Actress in a Minor Role.

 She played a supporting role as a heroin addict in the miniseries I, Addict (2024), which was part of the official selection of the 72nd San Sebastián International Film Festival.
 Also in September 2024, she was reported to have signed on to star alongside Javier Bardem in Rodrigo Sorogoyen's The Beloved.
+In the film, premiered at the 2026 Cannes Film Festival, she played a struggling actress and estranged daughter described by Owen Gleiberman as exuding "a fascinating quality of pensive engagement" suggesting a more anxious version of Brooke Adams.
 In May 2025, she was reported to have been cast in a leading role in Pedro Almodóvar's Bitter Christmas.
+She described her character as a "broken woman, vampirised by a man".
+She was also cast in a leading role in Saints.